-Recruitment Procedures Date Independent schools, including academies and free schools, must check that a person taking up a management position as described at paragraph 256 is not subject to a Section 128 direction made by the Secretary of State.
-Paragraph 257 describes that 'There is no exhaustive list of roles that might be regarded as 'management' for the purpose of determining what constitutes management in an independent school.
+Recruitment Procedures Date Independent schools, including academies and free schools, must check that a person taking up a management position as described at paragraph 262 is not subject to a Section 128 direction made by the Secretary of State.
+Paragraph 263 describes that 'There is no exhaustive list of roles that might be regarded as 'management' for the purpose of determining what constitutes management in an independent school.
 The Department's view is that roles involving, or very likely to involve, management of a school include (but are not limited to) headteachers, principals, deputy/assistant headteachers, governors and trustees.
-It is important to note that the individual's job title is not the determining factor and whether other individuals such as teachers with additional responsibilities could be considered to be 'taking part in management' depends on the facts of the case.'
+It is important to note that the individual's job title is not the determining factor and whether other individuals such as teachers with additional responsibilities could be considered to be 'taking part in management' depends on the facts of the case.
 Section 128 checks should be made on all governors in maintained schools as the DfE state 'A person subject to a section 128 direction is also disqualified from holding or continuing to hold office as a governor of a maintained school.'
-Paragraphs 261 and 262 of KCSIE set out how 'Schools and colleges can use the TRA's Employer Access service to make prohibition, direction, restriction and children's barred list checks.
+Paragraphs 267 and 268 of KCSIE set out how 'Schools and colleges can use the TRA's Employer Access service to make prohibition, direction, restriction and children's barred list checks.
 The service is free to use and is available via the TRA's web page.
-Users will require a DfE Sign-in account to log onto the service.' may be required to ensure the individual is not disqualified under the Childcare (Disqualification) Regulations 2018.
-Further information can be found here and at paragraphs 263-267.
+Users will require a DfE Sign-in account to log onto the service.'
+The Childcare Act 2006 sets out that where applicable, a disqualification check may be required to ensure the individual is not disqualified under the Childcare (Disqualification) Regulations 2018.
+Further information can be found here and at paragraphs 269-273.
 Once all the pre-employment checks are completed the candidate can receive an offer letter contract and start date.
-Some posts may be subject to a 20. probationary period.
-Once undertaken, the date on which all pre-employment checks were completed should be recorded on the school's Single Central Record of pre- employment checks and evidence of the checks (where appropriate) will be retained on the individual's personnel file.
-The school will complete School Improvement Liverpool's Personnel File Checklist to ensure all documents and checks are evidenced within the file.
+Some posts may be subject to a probationary period.
+Once undertaken, the date on which all pre-employment checks were completed should be recorded on the school's Single Central Record of preemployment checks and evidence of the checks (where appropriate) will be retained on the individual's personnel file.
+The school will complete SIL's Personnel File Checklist to ensure all documents and checks are evidenced 20. within the file.
 In order to comply with the DBS Code of Practice copies of DBS certificates will not be retained except in exceptional circumstances.
 Where a copy is retained, school will note on the personnel file the rationale for keeping a copy and make arrangements to securely dispose of the certificate after 6 months.
-21. Appropriate induction activities should be provided for all new employees.
-All staff should read and understand key guidance including Keeping Children Safe in Education and Safer Working Practices guidance and the School Improvement Liverpool Safeguarding Induction Booklet.
+Appropriate induction activities should be provided for all new employees.
+All staff should read and understand key guidance including Keeping Children Safe in Education and Safer Working Practices guidance and the SIL Safeguarding 21.
+Induction Booklet.
 Provision of these documents should sit alongside a full safeguarding induction provided by the Designated Safeguarding Lead.
 The safeguarding induction checklist should be completed and placed on their personnel file.